Togglefy::FeatureAssignableManager

 Section titled “Methods”Description

-This method is used to create a new instance of the Togglefy::FeatureAssignableManager
+This method is used to create a new instance of the Togglefy::FeatureAssignableManager class for a specific assignable.

 After creating the instance, you can use it to manage and check features for that assignable.